Skip to Content

 The automatic registration process replaces this startup flow and instead allows each instance of an agent to create its own credentials.txt file upon startup.

-This process requires a register.json file, which isn't unique to an agent and hence can be copied, duplicated, or imaged to all the agents in an Agent Group.
+This process requires a register.json file, which isn't unique to an agent and hence can be copied, duplicated, or imaged to all the agents in an agent group.

-The register.json file is instead unique to an organization's specific Agent Group.
+The register.json file is instead unique to an organization's specific agent group.

 The automatic registration process requires that both of these criteria be met: